PEI is an excellent place for a summer vacation without having to travel outside of Canada.

 You can spend some time cooling off with the family at the Victoria Park Pool and Splash Pad this summer.
 There is a limit of 65 people in the pool at one time, so the splash pad runs from 11 am until 7:45 pm each day.

-Charlottetown’s DiverseCity Multicultural Street Festival is Atlantic Canada’s largest cultural festival.
+Charlottetown’s DiverseCity Multicultural Festival is Atlantic Canada’s largest cultural festival.
 It is a not-to-be-missed celebration of the many cultures and ethnicities that make up the Island community.
 It’s FREE to enter and is eight hours filled with festivities.
 Highlights of this annual event include kid’s games and activities, cultural performances, cultural displays, and live entertainment on the main stage.
-June 23, 2019
+June 28, 2026

 17. Summerside Lobster Carnival

 Celebrate PEI’s passion for lobster, harness racing and good entertainment at the Summerside Lobster Carnival.
-The carnival has something for everyone, including demonstrations, BBQ’s, a lobster eating competition, a parade, the Indigo Circus and much more.
+The carnival has something for everyone, including demonstrations, BBQs, lobster-eating competitions, a parade, and much more.
 So, bring the family and enjoy a weekend all about having fun.
-July 11 – 13, 2019
+July 15 – 18, 2026

 18. Confederation Trail